BrightLocal vs AuditLamp: an honest comparison

 The honest recommendation

 Run an agency with 10 clients?
 BrightLocal or a similar suite earns its subscription, and you can still buy audits per site when a client's website needs the deep diagnosis.
 Own one business?
 Claim your Google Business Profile, read our GBP categories guide, and spend $10 finding out whether the website is the problem before you commit to a monthly tracking subscription for a ranking the website may be holding down.
+And if an agency is already running your SEO and you cannot tell what the money buys, is your SEO agency working shows you how to check the work yourself.

 Frequently asked questions